Thomas-Ryan-CS/VALT/README.md

 # VALT
-This is the repository for all VALT Project related items
+This is the repository that shows the videos of my Vision Assisted Launch Toy.
+Unfortunately, code cannot be provided due to academic dishonesty rules.